frederic-perez/AmE-dictionary/data/dictionary.md

 __siphon__ _v_ :three::hammer: (siphoned, siphoning) _It is fairly easy to syphon profits._
 __sire<sup>1</sup>__ _n_
 __sire<sup>2</sup>__ _v_ :three::hammer: (sired) _Another colt sired by him._
+__siriasis__ _n_ Sudden prostration due to exposure to the sun or excessive heat. _Syn_ insolation, sunstroke, thermic fever _We were stranded in the desert, and it was not long before members of our party began exhibiting signs of siriasis._
 __Sisyphean__ _adj_ :two: Actually or seemingly endless and futile. _A Sisyphean battle against the dust._
 __sit__ _v_ _Stop sitting on the bull._
 __sit-down__ _n_ _Johnny Carp says he wants another sit-down._